MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filters-v2.md

 Client-side filtering uses the [Where-Object](/powershell/module/microsoft.powershell.core/where-object) cmdlet (also known as **where** or **?**).

 Generally, you get much better performance in Exchange PowerShell cmdlets with server-side filtering.
-However, for the EXO V2 module, you actually get better performance when you use client-side filtering.
+However, for the Exchange Online PowerShell module, you actually get better performance when you use client-side filtering.
 We're working on improving the performance of server-side filtering in the module.

 ## Unsupported filterable properties

-The **Get-EXO\*** cmdlets in the EXO V2 module support the majority of [filterable properties](filter-properties.md) that are available in their older, equivalent cmdlets.
+The **Get-EXO\*** cmdlets in the Exchange Online PowerShell module support the majority of [filterable properties](filter-properties.md) that are available in their older, equivalent cmdlets.
 But, there are currently some properties that don't work with filtering in the **Get-EXO\*** cmdlets.
 These properties are described in the following table:

 |Cmdlet|Unsupported filterable property|LDAP Display Name|
 |---|---|---|